 Herman Herzog, a prolific Artist of over 1,000 works, settled in West Philadelphia in the late 1860's.

-However, it is his work here in America that he is most known for.
-Some time between 1865-1868 Herzog immigrated to America and settled at 4101 Pine Street in Philadelphia.
+However, it is his work here in America for which he is most known.
+Sometime between 1865-1868 Herzog immigrated to America and settled at 4101 Pine Street in Philadelphia.
 Herzog's home and studio was here the last 60 of his 100 years.
-His work led him to travel throughout Pennsylvania, portraying the waterfalls and rugged, beautiful terrain of Pike County, the Delaware Valley and throughout America painting America's untouched natural Landscapes.
+His love of nature led him to travel throughout Pennsylvania, painting on site the waterfalls and rugged, beautiful terrain throughout the Brandywine, Chester and Pike County and the Delaware Valley.

 He became a U.S. Citizen on Sept 4, 1876 - the same year of the Philadelphia Centennial Exhibition.
-In Fact, two of his paintings won awards at the Exhibition.
+In fact, two of his paintings won awards at the Centennial Exhibition.

 At the centennial he met Pennsylvania artist George Cope and started a lifelong friendship.
-Herzog's influence can also be seen in Cope's work as they travelled extensively throughout Pennsylvania to include West Chester, Chadds Ford, the Pocono Mountains along the Delaware River and Pike County.
+Herzog's influence can be seen in Cope's work as they traveled extensively throughout Pennsylvania to include West Chester, Chadds Ford, the Pocono Mountains along the Delaware River and Pike County.

 Herzog's paintings recorded the many and varied views of the nineteenth-century American landscape- he often biked, hiked and climbed to his painting sites and left a heritage of paintings recording the unspoiled mountains, lakes, fjords, and coastal scenes of his time.

-However, it was in his studio in Philadelphia that Herzog completed the major portion of his American Paintings.
+However, it was in his Philadelphia Pine street studio that Herzog completed the major portion of his American Paintings.